-- a) Avanti Consulting Inc. is a company controlled by the President and CEO of the Company, providing such services to the Company commensurate with the position; - b) Hatch 8 Consulting is a company controlled by a former Chief Executive Officer who remains a director of the Company, and has provided occasional consulting services to the Company;
+- a) Avanti Consulting Inc. is a company controlled by the President and CEO of the Company, providing such services to the Company commensurate with the position; - b) Hatch 8 Consulting is a company controlled by a former Chief Executive Officer who remains a director of the Company, and has provided occasional consulting services to the Company; - c) Lever Capital Corp. is a company owned by the Chief Financial Officer and provides consulting services to the Company; - d) Wetherup Geological Consultants is a business operated by the Company's Vice-President of Exploration and provides the Company with geological consulting services.
+Amounts billed are recognized as either capitalized under exploration and evaluation assets or expensed under Property investigation; and - e) Metallis Resources Inc. ("MTS") is a public company that has two directors and an officer in common with the Company.
+Etruscus subleases one-half of MTS' office premises.
+Consequently, some administrative costs are accordingly shared or reimbursable and are payable on demand.

-Notes to the Condensed Interim Financial Statements For the three-month period ended June 30, 2024 (Expressed in Canadian Dollars)
+Notes to the Condensed Interim Financial Statements For the six-month period ended September 30, 2024 (Expressed in Canadian Dollars)